RasaHQ/rasa-demo/data/nlu/nlu.md

 - Cars
 - please voulette
 - Out of scope question.
+- i need money
+- no, i need cash, money!
+Do you have it ?
+- the beatles

 ## intent:pipeline_recommendation
 - I don’t know which pipeline to use